-e.g., a set of parameter Θ=(θ1,…,θK) describes a Dirichlet distribution with Pθ=θi = πi.
-When the set of concentration parameter is α1,…,αK=(1,…,1), the distribution of (π1,…,πK) is uniform.

-Dirichlet Process

 The Dirichlet process assumes dimension of the Dirichlet distribution is infinite, so the non-parametric learning model can be built based on this characteristic.
-The Dirichlet process is an infinite-dimensional generalization of the Dirichlet distribution and it is denoted as DP(α,H), where α is a positive real number called the concentration parameter and H is a base distribution.
-The base distribution is the expected value of the process, i.e., the Dirichlet process tries to draw distributions around the base distribution.
+The Dirichlet process is an infinite-dimensional generalization of the Dirichlet distribution and it is denoted as DP(α,H), where α is a positive real number called the concentration parameter and H is a basic distribution.
+The basic distribution is the expected value of the process, i.e., the Dirichlet process tries to draw distributions around the basic distribution.
 And, the concentration parameter used to specify the strong level of the discretization, such as in the limit of α→0 means the realizations are all concentrated on a single value.
 On the contrary, in the case where limit of α→∞ means the realizations become continuous.

 If a distribution Gθ is Gθ ~ DP(α, H), it is a Dirichlet process.